Mxt-dot/BetterAI/README.md

 * Overall
   * AI alliance evaluation is not satisfying enough
-  * properly calculate dev cost.
-Currently it's just an estimate based on the amount of base_tax/production/manpower the province has, meaning base-to-dev * 10 is the cost.
   * push natives to complete their religion minigame before they get slaughtered
   * push AI to end disasters when there is an easy fix (looking at you denmark.
 You could have just stabbed up twice and everything would have been fine.)